deepakgudi-pixel/shiftsync/README.md

 ### Onboarding
 - **Create or Join** — New users create an organisation or join via an existing org ID
 - **Auto Role Assignment** — First member becomes Admin; subsequent members default to Employee

+### Security
+- **Clerk-backed Authentication** — API access requires verified Clerk JWTs for authenticated routes
+- **RBAC Enforcement** — Admin, Manager, and Employee permissions are enforced in backend middleware and route handlers
+- **Secure HTTP Headers** — Helmet config enables CSP, HSTS, clickjacking protection, MIME sniffing protection, and referrer policy controls
+- **CORS Restrictions** — API and Socket.io origins are restricted to the configured frontend URL
+- **Global Rate Limiting** — `/api` is protected with per-IP throttling to slow abuse
+- **Per-user Rate Limiting** — Sensitive route groups like shifts, attendance, payroll, and messages have member-scoped limits
+- **Input Validation** — Shift create/update and swap workflows validate and sanitize request payloads with `express-validator`
+- **Encrypted Messaging** — Direct message bodies can be encrypted using AES-256-GCM before storage
+- **Audit Trail for Auth Failures** — Missing or invalid bearer tokens are written to the audit log with request metadata
+- **Organisation-scoped Data Access** — Route queries and joins consistently restrict reads and writes to the caller's organisation

 ---